the Tale of the nomad

 Re-naming a boat is kind of a nautical no-no. Bad luck.
 But we figured the demonstrable change to the boat, coupled with its new surroundings, warranted a little leniency from King Neptune.

 But the task of choosing a new name….there is a bit of a daunting feel when it comes to naming something.
 As if you are part of its creation.
-We looked to our surroundings, our take on the Maine Lake experience, what this new life expansion meant.
-Our family is blissfully full of constant change.
-We move, modify, iterate, and travel almost constantly.
-Rheanna in particular has a hard time answering the “so, where do you live?” question.
-This houseboat was her first attempt at ‘settling down’ before the Just Add Water enterprise came to fruition.
+We looked to our surroundings, our take on the Maine Lake experience, what this new life endeavor meant.

 While there were many lovely name options battered about – Pond Hopper, Latitude, Loon Song, Boaty McBoat Face – when Rheanna saw the word “Nomad” on a poster one day, she knew immediately that was the name.

 On July 26th, 2018, after four months of painstaking work and generous support from family and friends, Nomad launched on his maiden voyage on Rangeley Lake.
 Soon after, Just Add Water Floating Camps officially launched as well with Nomad as our premier Floating Camp.
 From day one, he has brought intrigue, joy and simple pleasure to the lake for all that step aboard.
+We have moved on from Western Maine and added a new Floating Camp to the crew, but Nomad will always be the first Floating Camp on Rangeley Lake.